-We are exploring options to enhance the Biotechnology Quality Management Support (BQMS) Program and are currently not accepting new participants for the program as it is described below.
+We are exploring options to enhance the Biotechnology Quality Management System (BQMS) Program and are currently not accepting new participants for the program as it is described below.
 We expect to maintain some, but not all elements of the BQMS described below; however, any changes will be announced in a Federal Register notice.
 To receive that Federal Register notice automatically, along with other ongoing information about our biotechnology regulatory actions, please join our Biotechnology Regulatory Services (BRS) Stakeholder Registry.
 The description of BQMS below will be updated if any changes are finalized.

 BRS will continue to provide compliance assistance to organizations involved in biotechnology research and development, including small businesses and academic researchers, to facilitate compliance with APHIS regulations at 7 CFR part 340 for the importation, interstate movement, and field release of regulated genetically engineered (GE) organisms.